 You want a lean, chiseled midsection because you know abdominal fat is associated with a whole host of otherwise avoidable health challenges.

 You want energy!

-Classical Pilates is a method of body conditioning that is uncommonly effective for helping you accomplish all of these things.
-And the magic circle is one piece of pilates apparatus – simple and relatively inexpensive – that offers undeniable results when used properly.
+Classical Pilates is a method of body conditioning that is uncommonly effective for helping you accomplish all these things.
+And the magic circle is one piece of Pilates apparatus – simple and relatively inexpensive – that offers undeniable results when used properly.